Videndum (LON:VID) Stock Price Down 22.3% – Time to Sell?

 Analyst Ratings Changes

-A number of equities analysts have recently issued reports on VID shares.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 425 ($5.37) price target on shares of Videndum in a report on Monday, December 16th.
+A number of equities analysts have recently weighed in on the company.
 Shore Capital reiterated a “hold” rating on shares of Videndum in a report on Friday, December 13th.
+Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 425 ($5.37) target price on shares of Videndum in a research note on Monday, December 16th.

 Videndum (formerly known as The Vitec Group plc) is a leading global provider of premium branded hardware products and software solutions to the growing content creation market.